OmniRoute — What is it?

 Use Cases

 OmniRoute is suitable for developers who need to integrate multiple AI providers into their applications.
-It is useful in scenarios where cost optimization, reliability, and performance are critical, such as building AI-powered applications, chatbots, or code generation tools.
+It is useful in scenarios where cost optimization, high availability, and efficient management of AI resources are critical, such as in chatbots, code generation tools, and other AI-driven applications.

 Source: README